The Remorseful Stepmother

 Historical Evidence

-This story is well-documented in paranormal databases and local folklore.
+This story is well-documented in online sources and local folklore.
 The reported discovery of infant remains in a fireplace during renovations is a significant, if grim, piece of supporting evidence.
 Consistent reports of oppressive feelings and crying sounds in specific areas (library, staircase) before the discovery.

 Where to Encounter This Spirit